 - 1. From the Groups section, select the name of the group.
 The Group Information is displayed in the right pane. - 2.
 Click Manage Security.
 The Security Configuration dialog box opens. - 3.
 From the Security Profiles drop-down box, select the profile for which you want to modify privileges.
-(For background information, see "Managing Security Profiles" on page 28.)
+(For background information, see "Managing Security Profiles" on page 30.)

-Figure 17.
+Figure 19.
 Selecting a Security Profile

-- 4. Select the Allow, Deny, or Unspecified option for each Right (see Figure 18 on page 41). - Farm tab defines access rights for core functionality that is not specific to a camera or other resource; for example, whether a user can connect to the farm, or export video. - Devices tab defines user permissions that can be defined for device; for example, whether a user can view the live feed or change the configuration for a specified camera. - Video Walls tab defines user permissions that can be defined for video walls; for example, whether a user can move a window in the video wall, or edit a video wall layout. - Users tab defines user permissions that can be defined for other users; for example, whether a user can view or edit the properties of another user or group. - The Effective Permission column calculates the access granted this group for the current functionality.
+- 4. Select the Allow, Deny, or Unspecified option for each Right (see Figure 20 on page 43). - Farm tab defines access rights for core functionality that is not specific to a camera or other resource; for example, whether a user can connect to the farm, or export video. - Devices tab defines user permissions that can be defined for device; for example, whether a user can view the live feed or change the configuration for a specified camera, or listen to a camera or talk through a camera - Video Walls tab defines user permissions that can be defined for video walls; for example, whether a user can move a window in the video wall, or edit a video wall layout. - Users tab defines user permissions that can be defined for other users; for example, whether a user can view or edit the properties of another user or group. - The Effective Permission column calculates the access granted this group for the current functionality.
 Symphony checks if this group is a member of another group that may restrict access to the resource.
 For example if the current group allows access but another group of which it is a member restricts access, the effective permission will be Deny. - 5.
 Click Apply to save changes and then Close.

-Figure 18.
+Figure 20.
 Security Permissions